 According to Bruce, the Baroness could have confirmed that flypapers were commonly used as a cosmetic, and 'it wasn't by accident' that she was excluded from the trial.
 To support this extraordinary claim, Bruce refers to a petition of the Baroness after the trial in which she said she was 'ready and willing' to be called as a witness but that she was not called.

-Had Bruce taken some of the 15 years he supposedly spent researching his book by reading the evidence in the files held at the National Archives in the Maybrick case, he would have been able to understand very quickly why Baroness von Roques was not called as a witness at her daughter's trial.
+Had Bruce taken some of the 15 years he supposedly spent researching his book to read the evidence in the files held at the National Archives in the Maybrick case, he would have been able to understand very quickly why Baroness von Roques was not called as a witness at her daughter's trial.

 In an affidavit sworn by Caroline von Roques on 16 August 1889 she said (underlining added):